Guest rotations and temperature checks at Rebecca Minkoff NY fashion show

-NEW YORK, Feb 18 (Reuters) - Designer Rebecca Minkoff recreated an indoor botanical garden for her latest line at New York Fashion Week in one of the event’s few live shows, with a limited number of guests.
+NEW YORK (Reuters) - Designer Rebecca Minkoff recreated an indoor botanical garden for her latest line at New York Fashion Week in one of the event’s few live shows, with a limited number of guests.

 Some 100 fashionistas had to fill out a COVID-related form and have their temperature checked before entering the presentation on Tuesday, a video of which was released on Thursday.
 They then rotated in groups of 15 every 20 minutes for two hours.